|

 1. Westward shift

+of population.
 2. The rise of

 "universal" (white male) suffrage in new state constitutions.